Corfu: Climate

-Corfu has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).
+Corfu has a hot-summer Mediterranean climate (Köppen climate classification: Csa) featuring hot, dry summers and mild to cool, very rainy winters, which are much wetter than other Greek islands.
+The highest temperature ever recorded is 42.8 C on 24 July 2007 while the lowest is -6.0 C on 17 January 2012.

 Biodiversity

 Flora

 Homer identifies six plants that adorn the garden of Alcinous: wild olive, pear, pomegranate, apple, fig and grape vine.
 Of these the apple and the pear are very inferior in Corfu; the others thrive, together with all the fruit trees known in Southern Europe, with addition of the kumquat, loquat and prickly pear and, in some spots, the banana.
 Olive trees dominate and their combination with cypress trees compose the typical Corfiot landscape.
 When undisturbed by cultivation, the high maquis is the major natural vegetation type followed by deciduous oak forests and to a lesser extent, pine forests.
 In total more than 1800 plant species have been recorded.

 Fauna

-Corfu is a continental island; its fauna is similar to that of the opposite mainland.
+Corfu is a continental island; its fauna is similar to that of the opposite mainland and encompasses a diverse range of species from mammals and birds to reptiles and marine life.
+Notable mammals include foxes, hares, weasels, hedgehogs, and otters, with jackals previously present but now likely extinct.
+The island also boasts diverse birdlife, including eagles, widgeons, coots, and kingfishers, as well as unique insects like the hummingbird hawk-moth.
+Freshwater terrapins and bullfrogs are found in wetland areas, and the loggerhead sea turtle nests on the beaches.

 Birds

 Avifauna is extensive, with around 300 bird species recorded since the 19th century.
 Species vary in size from the greater flamingo to the goldcrest.
 Some species have become extinct, such as the rock partridge and the grey partridge, or no longer breed on the island, like the eastern imperial eagle, the white-tailed eagle, the Bonelli's eagle, the griffon vulture and the Egyptian vulture.